eppye-bots/wiki_for_rtd/configuration/mapping-scripts/how-it-works.rst

         #Fetch the dates like this:
         out.put({'BOTSID':'HEA','ORDERDATE':inn.get({'BOTSID':'UNH'},{'BOTSID':'DTM','C507.2005':'137','C507.2380':None})})     #get statement ONLY looks for DTM with qualifier 137 out.put({'BOTSID':'HEA','DELIVERY_DATE':inn.get({'BOTSID':'UNH'},{'BOTSID':'DTM','C507.2005':'2','C507.2380':None})})
-        #please note: no looping over the DTM-records, just get the data!
+        #please note: no looping over the DTM-records, just get the data.

         #The orderlines are in a LIN-recordgroup; so we want each line in its own fixed LIN-record.
         #start looping the lines (LIN-segments) in the incoming message:
         for lin in inn.getloop({'BOTSID':'UNH'},{'BOTSID':'LIN'}):
             #write a fixed LIN record:
             lou = out.putloop({'BOTSID':'HEA'},{'BOTSID':'LIN'})
-            #Note: in this loop get() is used on the lin-object, and put() is used for the lou-object!
+            #Note: in this loop get() is used on the lin-object, and put() is used for the lou-object.
             lou.put({'BOTSID':'LIN','LINENUMBER':lin.get({'BOTSID':'LIN','1082':None})})
             lou.put({'BOTSID':'LIN','ARTICLE_GTIN':lin.get({'BOTSID':'LIN','C212.7140':None})})
             lou.put({'BOTSID':'LIN','QUANTITY':lin.get({'BOTSID':'LIN'},{'BOTSID':'QTY','C186.6063':'21','C186.6060':None})})